stevengiacalone/stevengiacalone.github.io/_pages/cv.md

 Education
 --------
-* Ph.D. in Astrophysic, University of California, Berkeley, 2023
+* Ph.D. in Astrophysics, University of California, Berkeley, 2023
 * M.A. in Astrophysics, University of California, Berkeley, 2018
 * B.A. in Physics with Honors with specialization in Astrophysics, University of Chicago, 2017